 Kentucky Grant Program

 Trustees of The Steele-Reese Foundation make decisions regarding proposals once each year.
-The deadline for 2016 Kentucky Grant Program applications is March 1.
+The deadline for 2019 Appalachian Kentucky Grant Program applications is March 1.
 We do not require a letter of inquiry prior to the submission of an application.
-We do, however, strongly encourage potential applicants to contact Judy Owens, Appalachian Director, throughout the year to discuss funding ideas prior to submitting an application.
+We do, however, strongly encourage potential applicants to contact Judy Owens, Appalachian Director, to discuss funding ideas prior to applying.
+You are welcome to email Ms. Owens to request an appointment any time after November 1.

 The Foundation only accepts proposals via an online application form.
 We encourage applicants to contact Judy Owens, Appalachian Director, for guidance in using this form.
 The Foundation's online process automatically confirms receipt of all submitted proposals.
 We encourage you to follow the advice throughout the application form to save your work frequently.